 What was the "sign of Jonas"?

-Matthew 12: 41 The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas; and, behold, a greater than Jonas is here.
+Matthew 12:40 For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.
+41 The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas; and, behold, a greater than Jonas is here.
+(KJV).

 (See also Matthew 27:64; Mark 9:31; Mark 10:34; Luke 9:22; Luke 13:32; Luke 18:33; Luke 24:7; Luke 24:46; Acts 10:40; and 1 Corinthians 15:4.)

 A thorough study of the Bible reveals that Yeshua was in the grave three days (daylight periods) and three nights (periods of darkness), and it tells us that He died as the lambs died at the late afternoon of Passover which preceded the High Holy Day (15 Nisan [see Leviticus 23:5-6])*.
 This article will show that He was in the grave just before sunset on Wednesday night, according to scripture, "preparation day" for the High Holy Day (John 19:31); all day Thursday and Thursday night; all day Friday and Friday night, and all day Saturday (as Jonah was in the whale three days and three nights) until sometime just before sunset or at sunset on Saturday when He was resurrected.
 When the two Marys arrived at dawn the next morning, they found He had already risen.
 (Matthew 28:1; Mark 16:1-4; Luke 24:1-2; John 20:1).